 WATCH: Offaly farmer becomes huge hit on TikTok

-17-year-old Offaly farmer Lauren Ennis has broken through one million video likes on popular app TikTok.
+A 17-year-old Offaly farmer has broken through one million video likes on popular app TikTok.

 @laurenennis135